Recommended Forex Brokers - the best Forex brokers of 2021

 Check the "brokers" website - most of the time, a scam broker will have a very unprofessional website.
 It may look dated, glitchy or contain spelling errors.
 Check their website against the websites of real Forex brokers such as IC Markets, Darwinex, IG and Oanda.
 Do you see a big difference?
 If you do, then your "broker" may not be a broker after all!

 Regulation - any broker that is not well regulated should be avoided at all costs.
-The most trustworthy regulators are based in 1st world countries and include the FCA, ASIC, NFA and CySEC.
+The most trustworthy regulators are based in developed countries and include the FCA, ASIC, NFA and CySEC.

 Forex broker that trades on your behalf? - this should be the biggest warning sign.
 Brokers do not trade on behalf of clients...
 I repeat...
 BROKERS DO NOT TRADE ON BEHALF OF CLIENTS!